-As the recipient of numerous literary prizes (Nobel, Pulitzer, and National Book Critics Circle Award, to name a few), Toni Morrison is an author of international renown whose books routinely occupy a place on best seller lists.
-Indeed, it is safe to say that her work transcends what many readers ascertain as “black writing” in the 21st century.
+As the recipient of numerous literary prizes (Nobel, Pulitzer, and National Book Critics Circle Award, to name a few), Toni Morrison (1932–2019) was an author of international renown whose books routinely occupied a place on bestseller lists.
+Indeed, it is safe to say that her work transcended what many readers ascertain as “black writing” in the 21st century.
 This is not to say that such was Morrison’s intent.
-Her works consistently engage the role memory, place, and community play in the lived experience of her characters, and by extension, her readers.
-But given the fact that she eschews the white gaze as a controlling motif in her fiction, how did Morrison seek to advance her literary project and to what end?
+Her works consistently engaged the role memory, place, and community play in the lived experience of her characters, and by extension, her readers.
+But given the fact that she eschewed the white gaze as a controlling motif in her fiction, how did Morrison seek to advance her literary project and to what end?
 Could we characterize her project as being antiracist?
-In a moment when the concept of value and how it attaches to human bodies remains a hotly contested topic in contemporary parlance, this survey course seeks to explore how reading Morrison’s fiction and non-fiction alongside the works of writers she has influenced, can help readers to demystify and ultimately defy systems of Othering.
+In a moment when the concept of value and how it attaches to human bodies remains a hotly contested topic in contemporary discourse, this survey course seeks to explore how reading Morrison’s fiction and non-fiction can help readers to demystify and ultimately defy systems of Othering.
 Moreover, considering Morrison’s recent passing, what constitutes her legacy; how might we characterize her career at a time when social media has altered what it means to be a writer of influence?
 Assignments in the course will include short critical essays, in-class projects, and work done in assigned groups.